Fast and efficient transportation system

 The number of passengers that can be transported by each capsule in a day in one direction, the capsules are empty going in the return direction.

 billion ton-km of cargo shipments per year.
-Cargo stations does not require airlocks and can handle capsules at a much faster rate.
+Cargo stations does not require airlocks and can handle capsules at

 Unused cargo capacity billion ton-km per year.
 Annual billion passengers-km